 In your opinion, how does it compare other refugee crisis in Europe and the Mediterranean at large, for instance?

 In terms of absolute numbers, Europe still receives more migrants and refugees although the case of Venezuela is increasing every day so this could become less of a difference.
 The profile of the population is to some extent similar in the sense where it is mostly made up of men between at working age and less children (although the number or children arriving seems to be increasing in the case of Roraima).

 Another similarity is the difficulty to fully insert to matter into the pre-existing international definitions of “humanitarian crisis” and clearly distinguish economic migrants from refugees.
 In the case of Venezuela, the legal framework that has been more important in defining the response is the Declaration of Cartagena (valid in the Latin American continent), which expands the concept of what is a refugee:

-“Saying these refugees are not only people that are directly exposed to risks, but are living in contexts in which human rights are systematically violated.”
+In Venezuela these refugees are not only people that are directly exposed to risks, but are living in contexts in which human rights are systematically violated.

 This is very positive for the population of concern, in the sense that “yes” there could be economic factors involved in this mass migration, but this is no reason to deprive this population from support given their vulnerability.